xdxuyang/xd1xuyang.github.io/_publications/2018-02-20-Self-Supervised Adversarial Hashing Networks for Cross-Modal Retrieval.md

 ---
-title: "Self-Supervised Adversarial Hashing Networks for Cross-Modal Retrieval"
+title: "1.
+Self-Supervised Adversarial Hashing Networks for Cross-Modal Retrieval"
 collection: publications
 permalink: /publication/2018-02-20-Self-Supervised Adversarial Hashing Networks for Cross-Modal Retrieval
 excerpt: 'This paper is about deep hashing for cross-modal retrieval.'